Philip S. Khoury

-Philip S. Khoury (born October 15, 1949) is Ford International Professor of History and Associate Provost at the Massachusetts Institute of Technology (MIT).
-He is also Chairman of the Board of Trustees of the American University of Beirut.
+Philip S. Khoury (born October 15, 1949) is Ford International Professor of History and Vice Provost at MIT.
+He is also a trustee of the American University of Beirut and previously served as Chairman from July 2009 till June 2024.

 Life

 Khoury was born on October 15, 1949, in Washington, D.C. the son of Shukry E. Khoury, a naturalized American lawyer, and Angela Jurdak Khoury, a Lebanese diplomat and educator.
 He was educated at the Sidwell Friends School (1953–1967) in Washington and then at the American University of Beirut, Trinity College (BA, 1971), and Harvard University (PhD, 1980).
 In 1981, he joined MIT as an assistant professor of history, rising to the rank of professor.

 From 1991-2006, Khoury served as Dean of the MIT School of Humanities, Arts, and Social Sciences.
 During his deanship, he helped to maintain the national leadership of his school's doctoral programs, introduced new master's programs in Comparative Media Studies and Science Writing, expanded its international studies faculty and programs, and raised considerable new endowment.
 In 2002, he was appointed the first Kenan Sahin Dean of Humanities, Arts, and Social Sciences at MIT.
-He left the dean's office in 2006 to become Associate Provost responsible for overseeing MIT’s non-curricular arts programs and initiatives, including the MIT Museum and the List Visual Arts Center, strategic planning for international education and research, the promotion of the public understanding of science and technology, and the OpenCourseWare Publishing Initiative.
+He left the dean's office in 2006 to become Vice Provost responsible for overseeing MIT’s non-curricular arts programs and initiatives, including the MIT Museum and the List Visual Arts Center, strategic planning for international education and research, the promotion of the public understanding of science and technology, and the OpenCourseWare Publishing Initiative.